Hilarioo/Pixel-Box/README.md

 - Registered users must be able to search for image posts
 - Unregistered users must be able to search for image posts.
 - Unregistered user must be able to view individual image posts.

-None-Functional Requirements:

-- User account information must be stored in the application’s database
-- User Passwords must be encrypted.
-- Image Post information must be stored in the application’s database
-- Logged in users must stay logged in as they navigate your website until they log out.

 ### Build Instructions